cancerberoSgx/univac/README.md

  * JavaScript API both for node.js and browser.
  * Command line tool
  * TypeScript
- * ASTs for C, golang, ruby, java, python, scala, erlang, lua, dar2, erlang, and more...
+ * ASTs for C, golang, ruby, java, python, scala, erlang, lua, dar2, kotlin, and more...

 ## A word of caution